If you’re looking for a work from home job, typing jobs are one of the easiest ways to get started.

-You’ll need to have excellent typing skills and be able to respond to people in a reasonable timeframe.
+To get work from home typist jobs as a chat agent, you’ll need to have excellent typing skills and be able to respond to people in a reasonable timeframe.

 Most companies hire their own chat agents directly while others depend on third-party companies to find the talent and give them work.